 However, the typical terrier such as the Yorkie, Fox Terrier, Cairn Terrier all have excellent lifespans and can live on average up to 15 years.

 Dachshunds go one year better, and they can average up to 16 years.
-For more information about the Dachshund lifespan (and how to increase it), check out this article here.

 If we base a lifespan on the two parent breeds, we can say a Dachshund Terrier will probably have a lifespan between 12 to 15 years.